briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

-2. _(b)_ Village officials and employees are prohibited from accepting, soliciting or using the authority or influence of their position to secure, for personal travel, a discounted or free “frequent flyer” airline ticket or other benefit from an airline if the ticket or benefit is received from the purchase of airline tickets by the Village for Village travel.
+2. _(b)_ Village officials and employees are prohibited from accepting, soliciting or using the authority or influence of their position to secure, for personal travel, a discounted or free "frequent flyer" airline ticket or other benefit from an airline if the ticket or benefit is received from the purchase of airline tickets by the Village for Village travel.
 Any rebates or commissions earned based on Village travel and paid to a Village official or employee,